-Columbia College may confer a second bachelor's degree upon Columbia College students wishing to pursue two different degrees concurrently, Columbia College alumnae wishing to pursue a second degree of the same type or of a different type, and students who have a bachelor's degree from a regionally accredited four-year college who wish to pursue a second degree of the same type or of a different type.
-The two degrees must be in different majors.
-Credentials necessary for admission are the following: (1) application form with a \$25 nonrefundable application fee, and (2) official transcripts from all colleges previously attended.
+Columbia College may confer a second bachelor's degree upon Columbia College students wishing to pursue two different degrees concurrently; upon Columbia College alumnae wishing to pursue a second degree of the same type or of a different type; and upon students who have a bachelor's degree from a regionally accredited four-year college who wish to pursue a second degree of the same type or of a different type.
+Credentials necessary for admission are the following: (1) online application form with a \$50 non-refundable application fee, (2) official transcripts from all colleges previously attended and (3) completed Second Degree form.

-Non-Degree Courses
+Non-Degree Program

-Students applying for admission to any non-degree course are not required to pay an application fee.
-If a student enrolled in a non-degree course decides to seek admission to a degree program, all requirements for admission at that time must be met, and the application fee must be paid.
+Students applying for admission as a non-degree seeking student are not required to pay an application fee.
+Tuition for class(es) must be paid in full before registration occurs.
+If a student enrolled in a non-degree program decides to seek admission to a degree program, all requirements for admission at that time must be met.
 No more than 24 semester hours earned as a non-degree student at Columbia College may be applied toward an undergraduate degree from Columbia College.
+Apply online.